Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Nissan Leaf Insurance
+How to Find Cheap Nissan Leaf Insurance

 Rates by Driver Age